Bình Dương province: Demographics

 Originally, the area now known as Bình Dương was heavily forested, and was dominated by peoples of the Xtiêng, Chơ Ro, Mnong, and Khmer Krom ethnic groups.
 In the 17th century, however, ethnic Vietnamese settlers arrived in the region from the east.
 Most were peasants, seeking to escape poverty by gaining land of their own.
 There were also a number of refugees from a war between two feudal houses.
 In 1698, there were enough people in the area that a prominent Vietnamese general was sent to establish official institutions and enforce law.
 From that point, Bình Dương developed rapidly, with extensive clearance of forests to make room for crops.
 The province is now dominated by ethnic Vietnamese.

 Administrative divisions

-Bình Dương is subdivided into nine district-level sub-divisions:
+Bình Dương was subdivided into nine district-level sub-divisions: